· AI

 Production patterns that actually prevent failure

-This pattern, borrowed from traditional site reliability engineering, works well for AI agents.
+This pattern, borrowed from Ben Treynor Sloss’s site reliability engineering at Google, works well for AI agents.
 When your document processing service starts timing out, switch to a simpler extraction method instead of queueing thousands of failed requests.
 Simple idea.
 Profound impact.

 State management prevents work from being lost.
-Your agent needs to persist its state at each step - not in memory, in a database - so when it crashes halfway through a 10-step workflow, it can resume from step 5 instead of starting over.
-Modern frameworks like LangGraph 1.0 now offer durable execution as a first-class feature.
+Your agent needs to persist its state at each step, not in memory but in a database, so when it crashes halfway through a 10-step workflow, it can resume from step 5 instead of starting over.
+Modern frameworks like Harrison Chase’s LangGraph 1.0 now offer durable execution as a first-class feature.
 Execution state persists automatically.
 If a server restarts mid-conversation or a long-running workflow gets interrupted, it picks up exactly where it left off.

-This pattern alone has saved companies from abandoning AI projects entirely.
-Their agents were impressive in demos but unreliable in production because any interruption meant starting over.
+This pattern alone has saved companies from abandoning AI projects.
+Turns out, their agents were impressive in demos but unreliable in production because any interruption meant starting over.
 Adding state persistence made them production-ready.

 None of this is complicated.
 It’s boring.
+Beautifully, almost militantly boring.
 That’s exactly why it works.

 Monitoring what actually matters